luisfontes19/vscode-swissknife/README.md

 On top of the scripts provided swissknife now offers two new features:

 * **Copy relative file path with line number** - right click on a line in the editor and select "Copy file path with line".
 Ex output: app/src/android/java/com/myorg/app/ui/File.kt#83
 * **Ability to check/uncheck files/folders in the explorer**.
-Right click on a file and select "Toggle check file" or "Toggle check folder".
+Right click on a file and select "Toggle: Check File" or "Toggle: Check Folder".
 A '✓' will show up, identifying that you checked the file/folder

 ### Macbook Touchbar Support